Doctor Occult: Golden Age titles

 Doctor Occult first appeared in the sixth issue of the anthology comic books series New Fun in October 1935.
 (New Fun was retitled More Fun beginning with issue #7 and again to More Fun Comics with issue #20.)
-The character was credited to "Leger and Reuths" — partial anagrams of Siegel and Shuster's surnames.
-Later, Siegel and Shuster left the character for the more popular Superman.
+The character was credited to "Leger and Reuths" – partial anagrams of Siegel and Shuster's surnames.
+However, Siegel and Shuster abandoned the character to focus instead on their next creation, Superman.

-Occult was depicted as a supernatural detective whose detecting style was in the style of Sam Spade, but with supernatural abilities.
-Supporting characters in the strip included Rose Psychic and Occult's butler.
+Occult was depicted as a supernatural detective with a look and mannerisms inspired by Sam Spade, and who used magic in his investigations.
+Supporting characters in the strip included his female partner Rose Psychic and Occult's unnamed butler.
 Writers such as Les Daniels have cited the character as a prototype of Superman.

-Renamed to "Dr. Mystic", Occult also appeared in Centaur Publications' The Comics Magazine #1 (May 1936), with that story continuing in DC's More Fun Comics #14-17.
-In this story, he travels to a mystic realm where he flies and wears a cape, making him the first caped comic book superhero.
+Renamed as "Dr. Mystic", Occult also appeared in Centaur Publications' The Comics Magazine #1 (May 1936), with that story continuing in DC's More Fun Comics #14-17.
+The story presented him as being capable of flight and wearing a long cape, technically making him the first cape-wearing comic character.
 Doctor Occult's last Golden Age appearance was in More Fun Comics #32 in 1938.